prysm.propagation#

 Returns:

-gradient backpropagated to the phase of wf_in
+gradient with respect to the phase of wf_in

 Return type: